Inertia Groups and Smooth Structures on Quaternionic Projective Spaces: Smooth Free actions of on Homotopy Spheres

-G. Brumfiel \cite{Bru68, Bru71} has found all possible homotopy spheres in dimensions $9$, $11$ and $13$ which admit free differentiable actions of $\mathbb{S}^1$.
+Thus, by combining \cite[Theorem 3.1]{Kas17} with Lemma \ref{action}, we have the following : \begin{theorem} There is a bijective correspondence between $[\Hy P^n, Top/O]$ and the set of all equivalence classes of differentiable free $\mathbb{S}^3$-actions on homotopy $4n+3$-spheres $\Sigma^{4n+3}$ for which the orbit space $\Sigma^{4n+3}/\mathbb{S}^3$ is homeomorphic to $\Hy P^n$. \end{theorem} G. Brumfiel \cite{Bru68, Bru71} has found all possible homotopy spheres in dimensions $9$, $11$ and $13$ which admit free differentiable actions of $\mathbb{S}^1$.
 He also studied the free differentiable actions of $\mathbb{S}^1$ on homotopy spheres which do not bound $\pi$-manifolds.
 Following Brumfiel, we study here all possible homotopy spheres which admit free differentiable actions of $\mathbb{S}^3$.

-We start by recalling some facts from smoothing theory \cite{Bru68, Bru71}.
-Recall that the smooth structure set on a manifold $N$ is defined as